eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * create a new workload via the corresponding runtime connector (which creates and starts a state checker)
 * store the new Id and reference to the state checker inside the WorkloadControlLoop

+Comment:
+Unlike the initial creation of the workload, the execution state of the workload is not set to `Pending(Starting)` on a retry to avoid very fast execution state changes on the user side.

 Tags:
 - WorkloadControlLoop